kudelskisecurity/oramfs/README.md

 On an encrypted filesystem, an ORAM prevents an attacker from knowing whether read or write operations are performed and which parts of the filesystem are accessed.
 This privacy comes with a loss of performance.

 To setup the ORAM, two inputs are required.
 A public directory and a private directory.
+The public directory can be seen as the server and the private directory as the client.

 The public directory can be any local directory, including remote data mounted as a local directory.
 Hence, hiding access patterns to a remote SSH directory or to a remote cloud storage is possible.
 Indeed, these remote storages simply